-(I owe this one to my friend Lars Finskud at Vanguard Strategy – thanks Lars!)
+(I owe this one to my friend Lars Finskud at Vanguard Strategythanks Lars!)

-Most of us are familiar with the idea of marketing and sales funnels, but we can do so much more with these using a dynamic structure known as the “choice pipeline”.
-The demo at sdl.re/choicepipeline takes a long-term view of a simple consumer brand, but can be applied to B2B cases and the marketing of services.
-Also, modifications can handle shorter term sales funnels, online promo campaigns, or customer on-boarding journeys, for example.
+But we can do so much more with these concepts – rigorously quantifying them – with a dynamic structure known as the “choice pipeline”.
+Modifications to that model can also handle shorter term sales funnels, online promo campaigns, or customer on-boarding journeys, for example.

+You can get a working model of this choice pipeline at sdl.re/choicepipeline.
+It is set up to show the marketing build-up of a simple consumer brand, but can be modified for B2B cases or for the marketing of services.
 The model can reflect the impact of word-of-mouth feedback on customer acquisition and sales, and if segmented could deal with cross-interactions between, say, key-opinion-leaders, early adopters and laggards.

 But the marketing of a product or service is just one broad case in a much wider class of challenges – any situation where we want to understand and influence how any new behaviour is “adopted” by a target audience.
 Examples include:

-- The adoption of new farming practices, such as precision agriculture.
+• The adoption of new farming practices, such as precision agriculture.

-- The acceptance of some desired behavioural change in an organisation.
+• The acceptance of some desired behavioural change in an organisation.

-- The take-up of low-carbon-emission behaviours by both organisations and households.
+• The take-up of low-carbon-emission behaviours by both organisations and households.

 In all such cases, we need people to move from being unaware of the new behaviour, to being aware (though still not understanding it), to informed (understanding it, but not doing it), to active (doing it, but not committed), to committed (they will always do it, when the occasion arises).